felperez/kafka-poc/Readme.md

 6. Kafka: for the messages streaming
 7. Kafka Streams: to consume one of the Kafka topics and perform aggregations.

+## To make it work

+The Kafka cluster runs in docker, for which the docker-compose is used.
+It mounts:
+1. Zookeper,
+2. The brokers,
+3. Schema registry (unused for now),
+4. Kafka UI,
+5. Rest proxy (unused for now).
+One also needs to run the messages consumer python script, as well as the api.
+These are not dockerized for development convenience purposes.
+Finally, one also needs to build and run the Kafka Streams app, for which I used Gradle.
+The requirements have not been made explicit as I find it unlikely that anyone else will try to run this.

 ## Work to do
 1. Security of API,
 2. Better handling of schemas of db via SQLAlchemy